 A small, friendly community of Bajau Laut (Sea Gypsies) live in and around Maiga Island.
 Apart from coconut trees, there is no sign of other forms of cultivation on Maiga Island, and the Bajau Laut appear to survive on fishing alone.

 Pulau Maiga is a low-lying, sandy island, rather than a raised limestone platform (as compared to Sebangkat and Selakan).

-The island covers an area of 20.16 hectares.
-The surrounding reef is fairly shallow, except towards the northern side which drops to 40 meters or more.
-The length of the reef rim is approximately 7.8 kilometers.
+The island covers an area of ~20.16 hectares.
+The surrounding reef is fairly shallow, except towards the northern side which drops to 40m or more.
+The length of the reef rim is approximately 7.8 km.

-Maiga Island is separated from the Sebangkat-Selakan reef by a channel about 1-2 kilometers wide with a charted depth of 40 meters.
+Maiga Island is separated from the Sebangkat-Selakan reef by a channel about 1-2 km wide with a charted depth of 40m.